REGISTRATION WILL OPEN NOVEMBER 1, 2022

 All teams will travel for away games to locations around Colorado such as Denver, Highlands Ranch, Aurora, Centennial, Littleton and Castle Rock.

-Boy’s registration fee will be $270 and does not include the uniform.
-All registrants must have US Lacrosse membership ($30), which is not included in the registration fee.
-The registration fee covers our field rental expenses, lacrosse equipment including goals and balls, league fees, AYL Championship entry fee, officials’ charges, coaching and educational expenditures, administrative costs.
-Uniforms can be purchased at Locker Room Sports sometime before the end of January.
+Boy’s registration fee will be $300 (1st grade- $200) and does not include the uniform.
+Players can register for US Lacrosse membership ($30) but it is optional.
+The registration fee covers our field rental expenses, lacrosse equipment including goals and balls, league fees, AYL Championship entry fee, officials’ charges, coaching and educational expenditures, and administrative costs.
+Uniforms for 2023 season are the same.
+Information regarding uniforms (if needed) will be give to you by your coach and posted on our website when available.

 Are registration fees refundable?

-If your player is not able to participate on a Hawks lacrosse team before his team roster is set, your registration fee, less a $20 administrative fee, is refundable.
+If your player is not able to participate on a Hawks lacrosse team prior to being placed on a roster, your registration fee, less a $20 administrative fee, is refundable.
+This happens prior to the start of the season.
 Once being placed on a roster, 50% of your registration fee, less the $20 administrative fee is refundable.
 Once regular season has begun, no refunds will be issued.
-Refunds may be issued by check and could take 2-4 weeks to process and be mailed.
+Refunds may be issued by check and could take 4 weeks to process and be mailed.

-Membership in US Lacrosse provides us with substantially lower insurance costs and provides our players with supplemental insurance.
-US Lacrosse provides our sport with important safety research, rules guidelines, and coaching development programs.
+Membership in US Lacrosse is optional, US Lacrosse provides our sport with important safety research, rules guidelines, and coaching development programs.

 Most off-season lacrosse tournaments, camps and clinics by other providers require US Lacrosse membership as well, so you will save money in the future.

-Our registration system is integrated with US Lacrosse membership.
-If you need to purchase or renew US Lacrosse membership, you will be redirected to www.uslacrosse.org to sign up your son and then returned to our website to complete the registration process.
+If you want to purchase or renew US Lacrosse membership, you can visit: www.uslacrosse.org to sign up your son.
 If you have issues with the US Lacrosse membership process, email US Lacrosse.

 How do I request a specific coach/teammate?